dipsylala/LEDStick_TFT/README.md

 ## Synopsis

-LEDStick_TFT is designed primarily for lightsticks based on Michael Ross' original tutorial (http://mrossphoto.com/digital-light-wand/), and TFT concept was added by Justin Barkby (https://github.com/barkby/LEDStick)
+LEDStick_TFT is designed primarily for lightsticks based on Michael Ross' original tutorial (http://mrossphoto.com/digital-light-wand/), and the TFT concept was added by Justin Barkby (https://github.com/barkby/LEDStick)

 We've taken the original concept and hooked it up to a Mega 2560, Sainsmart TFT shield, and Sainsmart TFT (TFT_320QVT).
 The TFT goes through UTFT so in theory any UTFT supported TFT's should be ok.